-Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities; Level 2 Inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices); and Level 3 Inputs for the asset or liability that are not based on observable market data (unobservable inputs).
+Level 1 Unadjusted quoted prices in active markets for i dentical assets or liabilities:

+Level 2 Inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices); and

+Level 3 Inputs for the asset or liability that are not based on observable market data

+(unobservable inputs).

-Investments in traded equity securities are valued using level one inputs.
+Investments in traded equity securities are classified as financial assets and valued using level one inputs.